home

 I was born and raised in Glenview, Illinois.
 I received a Master of Fine Arts in 1986 from Northern Illinois University.
 After receiving an Illinois Arts Council Artist-in-Residency Grant in 1989, I moved to Chicago.

-I currently teach ceramics at Moraine Valley Community College and Art Appreciation at Harold Washington College, City Colleges of Chicago, as an adjunct faculty member; and as an instructor at Lillstreet Art Center since 1991.
+I currently teach at Harold Washington College, City Colleges of Chicago, where I have been an adjunct faculty member since 1996, Governors State University, and Moraine Valley Community College as well as Lillstreet Arts Center since 1991.

 I taught ceramics classes in my West Town and Humboldt Park neighborhood through various funding sources, including after school programs, at Jose de Diego Community Academy, through Lillstreet’s non-profit.